 Does Vitamin D Prevent Colds?
 The Latest Research

 Vitamin D is good for your bones.
-However, not getting enough vitamin D has been linked to heart disease, cancer, and dementia.
+Not getting enough vitamin D has been linked to heart disease, cancer, and dementia.
 But does vitamin D prevent colds?
 In this article, I review the latest research looking at vitamin D, colds, the flu, and other respiratory tract infections.
 If you, or a loved one, has been sick this year, you won’t want to miss this article.

 My Vitamin D Challenges